-- Check the weather, tides, and sunrise/sunset times before sampling. - Before leaving the office, make sure to gather up the following supplies: - 1 EOS Arrow or Bad Elf GPS unit with sub-meter accuracy - o 50-meter transect tape - 15-meter transect tape - 4 transect tape stakes - Ziploc freezer bags - Scissors - 3 1m x 1m quadrats - Navigate to the sample site and use the GPS unit to find the location of the central quadrat (Quadrat C2), using the coordinates from Table 1. - Use a transect tape to measure 10m in each direction, running parallel to the channel, and place the next two quadrats.
+- Check the weather, tides, and sunrise/sunset times before sampling. - Before leaving the office, make sure to gather up the following supplies: - 1 EOS Arrow or Bad Elf GPS unit with sub-meter accuracy - o 50-meter transect tape - o 15-meter transect tape - 4 transect tape stakes - Ziploc freezer bags - o Scissors - o 3 1m x 1m quadrats - Navigate to the sample site and use the GPS unit to find the location of the central quadrat (Quadrat C2), using the coordinates from Table 1. - Use a transect tape to measure 10m in each direction, running parallel to the channel, and place the next two quadrats.
 Typically, each transect will be oriented roughly North to South. - At each quadrat along the transect, complete the following: - Take a photo of the quadrat.
 Include a photo of the datasheet showing which quadrat you are sampling so the photo can be traced back to its proper placement back in the office. - Assess percent cover of macroalgae and eelgrass within the quadrat using two separate methods.
 If possible, estimate to the genus level.
-If unknown algae types are present, determine whether it is green, red, or brown and take a small subsample from outside the quadrat for later identification.
+If unknown algae types are present, MBNEP QAPP 217 Version 17.1